Warrenheww/warrenheww.github.io/_pages/about.md

 Hello!
 I am **Weiwei He**, a Postdoctoral Associate in Computational Biophysics and Theoretical Chemistry at **New York University Abu Dhabi**, affiliated with the **Division of Science** and the **Chemistry Program** since Summer 2023.
 I work under the supervision of **Prof. Serdal Kirmizialtin** in the [**Kirmizialtin Lab**](https://www.kirmizialtinlab.org/).
 I received my Ph.D. in **Biophysics** from **New York University**, also under the guidance of Prof. Kirmizialtin, and earned my B.Sc. in **Chemistry** from **Southern University of Science and Technology (SUSTech)**.

 My research integrates **molecular dynamics (MD) simulations**, **machine learning**, and **experimental data** to understand the **structure, dynamics, and interactions of nucleic acids (DNA/RNA)**.
 I focus on SAXS/WAXS-guided MD for RNA/DNA structure refinement, RNA force field development and validation, DNA phase behavior and condensation, RNA function control via chemical modifications, and multi-scale modeling of nucleic acid–vector assemblies for gene therapy.
-I am fortunate to collaborate internally with **Prof. Panče Naumov** in bimaterials modeling, and more broadly with:
+I am fortunate to collaborate internally with **Prof. Panče Naumov** on bimaterials modeling, and more broadly with:

 - **Prof. Lois Pollack** (Nucleic Acids Biophysics)
 - **Prof. Mark E. Tuckerman** (Biomolecular Dynamics)